dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 Signatera is currently also the centerpiece of the ongoing BESPOKE clinical trial (NCT04264702).
 This multi-center study aims to track the ctDNA status of a prospective cohort of 2000 stage I-IV CRC patients, while assessing how this testing can affect the adjustment of adjuvant chemotherapy and patient outcomes.
 By using Signatera to detect the ctDNA, the results of this study may further contribute to its validation, and also to expand upon the current evidence of the clinical utility of the tumor-informed approach [@kasiBESPOKEStudyProtocol2021].
 Recently presented preliminar data showed promising results in favor of the prognostic value of the test: in a subset of 350 patients (CRC stage II-III) of the BESPOKE cohort, patients with detectable minimal residual disease exhibited a reduced DFS (HR = 20.8; 95%CI: 10.0-43.4; p < 0.0001).
 Interestingly, while adjuvant chemotherapy proved to increase the median DFS of MRD-positive patients (18.7 vs 6.7 months; HR = 3.9; 95%CI: 1.3-11.5: p = 0.01), the same was not true for MRD-negative patients.

-Whole-genome sequencing (WGS) has also began to be explored in tumor-informed approaches.
-MRD-Detect is a... [@zviranGenomewideCellfreeDNA2020]

 > NGS development has also enabled the increase in the size of tumor-agnostic panels, leading to a more relevant capturing of the tumor genomic landscape.
 However, it is clear
->
->
-> On the contrary, although increases in panel size have been made, across-the-genome techniques

-> The promise of whole genome sequencing remains to be explored.

 ### 2. Epigenomics and beyond

 Although genetic variants are by far the most assessed marker for detecting ctDNA-MRD, an increasing part of the attention has shifted to exploring the epigenomic landscape of ctDNA and, in particular, methylation.
 Indeed, aberrant methylation is a major player in tumorigenesis that, in contrast to tumor mutations, appears to be more consistent across tumors from different patients and stages [@garrigouStudyHypermethylatedCirculating2016; @haoDNAMethylationMarkers2017; @luoCirculatingTumorDNA2020].
-As a consequence, these biomarkers hold great value for tumor-agnostic approaches.

-Aberrant methylation is one of the earliest changes that occurs

-> Although ctDNA genomics have by far been the most characterized aspect of this biomarker, an increasing part of the attention has shifted to exploring the epigenomics.
+As it can be inferred, the study of the methylome is promising for the agnostic assessment of MRD, in which sensitivity of detection is often hindered by the heterogeneity of the tumor mutational landscape.

+Ou
 > Talk about Guardant Reveal and Guardant Infinity, which presents results in ASCO 2024, COSMOS study. ### Guardant Health to present data at ASCO GI supporting use of liquid biopsy to predict colon cancer recurrence [Guardant Health, Inc. - Guardant Health to present data at ASCO GI supporting use of liquid biopsy to predict colon cancer recurrence](https://investors.guardanthealth.com/press-releases/press-releases/2024/Guardant-Health-to-present-data-at-ASCO-GI-supporting-use-of-liquid-biopsy-to-predict-colon-cancer-recurrence/default.aspx)

 > The advent of multi-omic integration most benefits tumor-agnostic assays, as they have shown in recent assays.